WebSocket Communication Protocol

 }

-The server then sends binary audio frames to the client for playback.
+Server then sends binary audio frames to client for playback.

 6. Server → Client (TTS end)